MehemmedMehdiPY/Question_Generator_for_Recruitment_Assessment/readme.md

 app.exec()
 ~~~

-MainWindow is a class to handle user interface and expects the maximum number of tokens as a limitation for the output of the model.
-The user interfaces takes the input of easily customizable parameters, such as the number of questions, difficulty level, topic, and question format.
+**MainWindow** is a class to handle user interface and expects the maximum number of tokens as a limitation for the output of the model.
+The user interfaces takes the input of easily customizable parameters, such as *the number of questions*, *difficulty level*, *topic*, and *question format*.
 These parameters are further used to create a prompt in a rule-based way.
 The prompt supervises the model to generate sample interview questions based on the user-requested parameters.

-The generated output by the model is saved as ./output/output.pdf - output.pdf file in a folder named as output.
+The generated output by the model is saved as **./output/output.pdf** - **output.pdf** file in a folder named as **output**.
 The folder is automatically created when the application starts and output.pdf is saved when the model output is available.
 Make sure generated files are saved safely in different filenames/folders so that they would not be overwritten by the next output of the model.

 During the initial running, [HuggingFace](https://huggingface.co/) will automatically download the required Language Model - OpenAI GPT-2.
 When everything is well-set-up, the application can easily be used